RCARODZ/LPM/README.md

 Research password management methods and learn of an efficient way to manage them

+## FIX:

+Password generator currently working but its always generating the same password

 ### User stuff:

 User must be able to add multiple accounts